-Major Responsibility: To promote better physical and mental health amoung the Pavilion First Nation
+Major Responsibility: To promote better physical and mental health among the Ts'kw'aylaxw First Nation

 Responsibilities: